An Industry Leader in Environmental Stewardship.

 This international standard sets recommended requirements for an environmental management system (EMS).
 Endorsed by both the World Business Council for Sustainable Development and the Portland Cement Association, the standard is intended to improve a company’s ability to manage environmental compliance.

-Certification is provided through Eagle Registrations, a third party that performs annual audits to ensure conformance with the ISO.
-Ash Grove Cement Company was re-certified as ISO 14001-compliant at all of its manufacturing facilities around the country July, 2016.
+Certification is provided through Eagle Registrations, a third party that performs annual audits to ensure conformance with the ISO standard.
+Ash Grove Cement Company was re-certified as ISO 14001:2015-compliant at all of its manufacturing facilities around the country in 2018.

 A member of the Wildlife Habitat Council, Ash Grove’s plant property in Foreman, Arkansas, is certified wildlife habitats.
 Foreman has certification for its Wildlife at Work program, which involves initiatives to enhance aquatic habitat and nesting areas for native birds, promote native plant and pollinator diversity and host environmental education.